Last page update:

 Why Food Security is Important to APEC

 The benefits of free and open trade throughout the region are best felt through the quality, availability and cost of food.
-APEC is well-positioned to address current and emerging food security challenges in the region a vehicle for cooperation on food and agricultural issues.
+APEC is well-positioned to address current and emerging food security challenges in the region as a vehicle for cooperation on food and agricultural issues.

 How APEC Addresses Food Security